maunope/solariUdineAutoPilot/README.md

 **Q:** My clock drifts X *minutes* ahead/behind everyday

 **A:** Hikes! that's not OK! try a different RTC module, then check your board for errors on I2C bus pullup resistors and +5v power.
 I've tested the board design powering I2C devices straight from a tension regulator bypassing the Arduino's internal one, either do the same or dig  sleep configurations to figure how to keep the RTC powered during sleep.
-In case you figure something out, opena PR here :-)
+In case you figure something out, open a PR here :-)

 **Q:** That PCB design is **lame**!